rooseveltframework/roosevelt/README.md

 - `generateFolderStructure`: When enabled Roosevelt will generate user specified directories (e.g. MVC parameters and statics parameters).

   - Default: *[Boolean]* `true`.
-    - Exception to default: When `package.json` is not present or `rooseveltConfig` is not present in `package.json`, this param will be automatically set to `false` by default.
+    - Exception to default: When `package.json` is not present or `rooseveltConfig` is not present in `package.json`, this parameter will be automatically set to `false` by default.
 This is a defensive measure to minimize the risk of files and folders being created in scenarios when they are not wanted.
-  - This param is useful in scenarios when you want to create a Roosevelt app entirely from nothing (without using [generator-roosevelt](https://github.com/rooseveltframework/generator-roosevelt)).
+  - This parameter is useful in scenarios when you want to create a Roosevelt app entirely from nothing (without using [generator-roosevelt](https://github.com/rooseveltframework/generator-roosevelt)).
 See [create a Roosevelt app manually](https://github.com/rooseveltframework/roosevelt#create-a-roosevelt-app-manually) for an example.

 - `appDir`: Root directory of your application.